-We assess seasonal predictability in two ways: from cross-validated hindcasts for the period 1952-2002 and from replicated real-time forecasts for the independent prior period 1900-1950 (section 2c).
-The standard ENSO-CLIPER model was derived using a fixed 43-year training period 1952-1994.
-Numerical simulations (Lloyd-Hughes, unpublished research, 2003) indicate that at least 50 forecast-observation pairs are required for a realistic skill estimate.
-Previous studies of ENSO predictability (e.g. Mason and Mimmack 2002; Kirtman et al 2002; Latif et al 1998) have sought to ameliorate this problem by pooling predictions of different seasons at a given lead.
+We assess seasonal predictability in two ways: from cross-validated hindcasts for the period 1952-2002 and from replicated real-time forecasts for the independent prior period 1900-50 (section 2c).
+The standard ENSO-CLIPER model was derived using a fixed 43-yr training period, 1952-94.
+Numerical simulations (B. Lloyd-Hughes 2003, unpublished manuscript) indicate that at least 50 forecast-observation pairs are required for a realistic skill estimate.
+Previous studies of ENSO predictability (e.g., Mason and Mimmack 2002; Kirtman et al. 2002; Latif et al. 1998) have sought to ameliorate this problem by pooling predictions of different seasons at a given lead.
 However, this is always at the expense of statistical independence.
-A cross-validated approach (Wilks 1995) is adopted here to extend the validation period to 51 years (1952-2002).
-At each step a new model is formulated trained on all data excluding a 5 year block centred on the year of interest (i.e. year blocks of 1952-1956, 1953-1957,...., 1998-2002 are used).
+A cross-validated approach (Wilks 1995) is adopted here to extend the validation period to 51 yr (1952-2002).
+At each step a new model is formulated trained on all data excluding a 5-yr block centered on the year of interest (i.e., year blocks of 1952-56, 1953-57, ..., 1998-2002 are used).
 This block is tapered at the time series ends.
-Block elimination is employed to minimise potential skill inflation which might arise from the multi-annual persistence of ENSO conditions.
-The choice of 5 years follows from the frequency spectrum of the ENSO signal which shows a dominant peak in periodicity at about 4 years (Rasmusson and Carpenter 1982).
+Block elimination is employed to minimize potential skill inflation that might arise from the multiannual persistence of ENSO conditions.
+The choice of 5 yr follows from the frequency spectrum of the ENSO signal, which shows a dominant peak in periodicity at about 4 yr (Rasmusson and Carpenter 1982; Trenberth 1997).

-Forecast lead time is defined according the convention of the World Meteorological Organization (WMO 2002) where a zero lead forecast is one which employs data up to the end of the month immediately prior to the forecast period starting, i.e. predictions issued at the end of July for conditions in August-September are said to be issued at zero lead.
+Forecast lead time is defined according the convection of the World Meteorological Organization (WMO 2002) where a zero lead forecast is one that employs data up to the end of the month immediately prior to the forecast period starting; that is, predictions issued at the end of July for conditions in August-September are said to be issued at zero lead.

 c.
-Independent (replicated real time) forecasts 1900-1950
+Independent (replicated real time) forecasts 1900-50

 Our replicated real-time forecast scheme uses an initial model training period from 1870 to 1899.
-The training period increases one year at a time as each forecast is made.
+The training period increases 1 yr at a time as each forecast is made.
 For example, the August-September ENSO forecast for 1901 is made by training the prediction model on data between 1870 and 1900, and so on.
 This updating exactly replicates the operation of a real-time forecast.
 Independent ENSO forecasts for each year between 1900 and 1950 are obtained.
-1950 marks the limit of independent forecasts since data after this were used in the structural development of the original CLIPER model.
+The year 1950 marks the limit of independent forecasts since data after this were used in the structural development of the original CLIPER model.